rajendradanve/readwise/README.md

 Update your own "SECRET_KEY", "YOUR ROOT" and "YOUR CLUSTER NAME" info above.

-10. The app can now be run locally by typing "python3 app.py" in the terminal and website will be available in the browser.
+10. The app can now be run locally by typing "python3 app.py" in the terminal and the website will be available in the browser.

 # **Credits**

 **Images**

-Main page library image is taken from [Pexels](https://www.pexels.com/photo/row-of-books-in-shelf-256541/)
+The main page library image is taken from [Pexels](https://www.pexels.com/photo/row-of-books-in-shelf-256541/)

 **Text**

-Text for added book are mostly taken from [Amazon](https://www.amazon.com/).
+Text for the added book is mostly taken from [Amazon](https://www.amazon.com/).

 Ideas for book categories, age groups are taken from [Book Depository](https://www.bookdepository.com/).